- Douglas County Courts & Departments

 The Baby Steps Recovery Program is a voluntary program open to all residents of Douglas County that provides case management, care coordination and support for a minimum of one year.

-Click here to make a referral to the Baby Steps Recovery Program or Contact the Safe Care Coordinator for more information.
+To make a referral to the Baby Steps Recovery Program Contact the Safe Care Coordinator, Ashley Perry, for more information.

 The mission of the Family Treatment Court of the Douglas County Juvenile Court is to develop and sustain a collaborative systematic team approach to promote healthy, stable, permanent, drug-free, and safe families for children whose parents have substance use issues.